ozgurgulerx/genai-learning-materials/questions/42_aws_genai_principal_questions.md

 **Recommendation:** Launch with RAG for quickest value and compliance; layer selective fine-tunes for high-volume languages; introduce agents for transactional flows once knowledge base proven.

 ---

+### Q4a: What are Parameter-Efficient Fine-Tuning (PEFT) methods like LoRA, and how do they work?
+Where would you use them in AWS GenAI projects?

+**Category:** Technical Deep Dive
+**Difficulty:** Hard
+**Tags:** PEFT, LoRA, Fine-Tuning, AWS SageMaker

+**Sample Answer:**
+**Context:** As LLMs grow to billions of parameters, full fine-tuning becomes costly and impractical for most enterprise use-cases. **Parameter-Efficient Fine-Tuning (PEFT)** methods, like LoRA (Low-Rank Adaptation), address this by updating only a small subset of parameters—making customization feasible even with limited compute and data.

+**How LoRA Works:**
+- Instead of updating all model weights, LoRA freezes the original weights and injects small trainable low-rank matrices into each layer (typically attention and/or feed-forward layers).
+- During training, only these low-rank matrices are updated; at inference, their output is added to the base model’s output, preserving the original model’s knowledge while enabling task-specific adaptation.
+- This reduces trainable parameters by 10x–1000x, slashes memory/compute needs, and enables fast, cost-effective tuning on modest datasets.

+**Other PEFT Methods:**
+- **Adapters:** Small neural modules inserted between layers, trained for new tasks.
+- **Prompt Tuning / Prefix Tuning:** Only optimize a prompt vector or prefix tokens, leaving model weights fixed.
+- **QLoRA:** Quantizes both base and LoRA weights for even greater efficiency.

+**AWS Implementation:**
+- **SageMaker JumpStart** and custom SageMaker scripts support LoRA and adapters for LLMs (e.g., Llama, Falcon, Mistral).
+- You can bring your own base model, add LoRA layers, and train on your domain/task data (e.g., legal Q&A, Arabic call-center, financial document extraction).
+- After training, only the LoRA weights are stored and merged at inference, keeping deployment lightweight.

+**Use Cases:**
+- **Domain Adaptation:** Quickly specialize a foundation model for industry jargon or compliance language.
+- **Multilingual Tuning:** Add support for regional dialects (e.g., Gulf Arabic) without retraining the entire model.
+- **Rapid Prototyping:** Test new use-cases with minimal cost/risk.

+**Example Scenario:**
+A Gulf telecom wants to adapt an open LLM for Emirati Arabic customer support.
+Full fine-tuning would require weeks and high-end GPUs.
+With LoRA on SageMaker, you can:
+1. Freeze the base model (e.g., Llama-2-13B),
+2. Insert LoRA adapters into attention layers,
+3. Train only these adapters on a few thousand Emirati chat logs,
+4. Deploy the merged model for low-latency inference—achieving high accuracy with a fraction of the resources.

 ### Q5: Latency suddenly triples in a production Bedrock pipeline using Guardrails and Anthropic Claude.
 Walk us through your triage plan.